sudeepjayaram22/WebdriverIO_Mocha_Allure/README.md

 Includes Allure Reporting for generating clear graphical reports

 ## Findings & Workaround
-Please Note: Location based filter in the filter flyout has an issue from the eBay site.
+* Please Note: Location based filter in the filter flyout has an issue from the eBay site.
 In the past it was resolved and it is occuring again.
   Hence I have skipped the step to apply Location based filter in line #51 of /test/specs/ebayTests.spec.js file

+## Assumptions
+* Assuming the chrome browser version is 109.0.0 and above
+* Instructions on how to alter the framework level paramters can be found by the comments in wdio.conf.js file

 ## Getting Started
 * Follow the Prerequisites section in this document